Japow Hakuba trip information

 tipping in Japan

 Japan does not have a tipping culture.
 An exception to this rule is when staying at an accommodation like the Motoi Lodge.
-A tip for the lodge staff of C$75-100 for the trip will be appreciated.
+A tip for the lodge staff of about C$100 for the trip will be appreciated.
 If you wish to tip please give it to me and I will present it to Hajime-san in a culturally acceptable way.

 The guides are paid well and do not need to be tipped.